wolf-adam-eily/rnaseq_for_model_plant/README.md

 </pre>

-We see we can determine which transcripts and genes are differentially expressed in the roots or shoots, alongside the fold changes of
-&#35;&#35;each differentially expressed gene as measured in FPKM with the following code:
+We see we can determine which transcripts and genes are differentially expressed in the roots or shoots, alongside the fold changes of each differentially expressed gene as measured in FPKM with the following code:

 <pre style="color: silver; background: black;">results_transcripts = stattest(bg_filt, feature="transcript" , covariate = "part" ,
 getFC = TRUE, meas = "FPKM")